liu-qilong/liu-qilong.github.io/contents/note/straight-line-leadership.md

 ### Finding your purpose?

-1. How do you want to use the rest of your life?
+1. How do you want to use the rest of your life/next 3 years?
    > Your life is raw opportunity, not something happening to you.
 2. Will you make it worthwhile for you?
 3. How do you want this to go?